-It is called "Blue" because of its interior blue decoration tiles "İznik tiles" which was used more than 20.000 pieces.
+It is called "Blue" because of its interior blue decoration tiles "İznik tiles" which were used more than 20.000 pieces.
 It is the only mosque in Turkey with six minarets.

-Blue Mosque include madrasa (School), Sultan Resting Mansion, Turkish bath, fountain, hospital.
+Blue Mosque includes madrasa (School), Sultan Resting Mansion, Turkish bath, fountain, hospital.

 There are tombs in the mosque for Sultan Ahmet, his wife Kosem, and their sons Murat and Osman.

 Opening Hours: Open Every Day, Avoid visiting a Mosque at pray times